jhrcook/tidygraph-oncotree/README.md

 top-level cancer groups were successfully added to the edge list.

 Now we need to apply this function to each of the children of this node.
-I do with with `map()` from the ‘purrr’ package (in ‘tidyverse’).
+I do this with `map()` from the ‘purrr’ package (attached along with ‘tidyverse’).
 It works similarly to `lapply()` from base R, but is a bit easier to manage, in my opinon (and it has some other useful helpers and capabilities that we don’t use here.)

 Basically, each child node is passed to `add_children_to_dag()` along with the edge list.
 The node information for each child will be